Louise Harnby | Crime Fiction and Thriller Editor

 Self-publishing authors aren’t a homogeneous market when it comes to writing skill, genre or budget.
 Some will be shopping for an editor whose fees are lower than that which you need to earn.
 Others will be prepared to pay more than you want to earn.
 Yet others will sit somewhere in the middle.

 It’s not only the budget that will vary; your authors' locations will too.
-And so if your potential client is based in Sweden, it’s likely that what $40 will buy in Sweden is not the same as what it will buy in the US.
+And so if your potential client is based in Sweden, it’s likely that what $X will buy in Sweden is not the same as what it will buy in the US.

 Since the cost of living varies from country to country, what an American client thinks is a high rate might seem an absolute steal to the Swede.
 And that’s another problem with professional association pricing tables – they focus on the domestic market whereas your potential market lies well beyond the sovereign state in which you reside.